dcicc4/Kabasuji/README.md

 # Kabasuji
 Software Engineering Project
-Essential of Project are located in sarpedon/sarpedon/ There are two separate applications, the level builder, and the actual game to play.
+Essentials of Project are located in sarpedon/sarpedon/ SEE README IN THAT LOCATION